eforoutan/eforoutan.github.io/_pages/about.md

 <br>

 Welcome!
-I am **Ehsan Foroutan**, a Ph.D. in **Geospatial Information Systems** at Oklahoma State University.
+I am **Ehsan Foroutan**, a Ph.D. in **Geospatial Information Systems** at Department of Geography, Oklahoma State University.
 My research focuses on geospatial data analysis, GeoAI, GeoHealth, and remote sensing, with a focus on leveraging cutting-edge technologies to address real-world challenges.

 ---
 ## 🎓 Education